jeongmeani/Disease_AI_analysis/README.md

 # Purpose
 There are many AI methods. using Disease-related data and famouse ML method, evaluate performance and make disease detection AI model.
-In the code with colab environment, check data interpretation, manipulation and results.
+In the code with colab environment, check the data interpretation, manipulation and results.